okogosov/PPL/README.md

 What's new in version 1.0.8:
    - upgrade to .NET6
-   - addition libraries: File, Random,Vector, Matrix,MN_Numerics and MathNet.Numerics
+   - added libraries: File, Random,Vector, Matrix,MN_Numerics and MathNet.Numerics

 For help and any kind of proposals send email to developer:
   Oscar Kogosov, ok21@hotmail.com